← Back to Grammar

 no seas

-Object pronouns (lo, la, me, te, etc.) attach to affirmative commands but come before negative commands.
+Object (lo, la, me, te, etc.) attach to affirmative commands but come before negative commands.

 Affirmative: Attach Pronouns